-For as much talk as there’s been about the recent return of ’70s fashion, I feel like it’s still a pretty under-appreciated style era.
+For as much talk as there’s been about the return of ’70s fashion, I feel like it’s still a pretty under-appreciated style era.

 The ’70s spanned a huge range of styles from the soft simplicity of bohemian looks to the glittery and luxe fabrics of glam rock and disco, so no matter what you’re into, the ’70s has something for you.

 If you’re looking for some ’70s inspired styles, then scroll down to see three different looks, going from least to most ’70s.
 So whether you want to just want to be a little bit groovy or you (like me) have been listening to ’70s playlists on Spotify for the past week, hopefully you’ll find a bit of inspiration.

-Taking a cue from the American folk style of the ’70s, pair your jeans with a turtleneck and fringed shawl with a bold pattern.
-Wide brim hats are one of my favorite fashion trends from the '70s and a neutral toned one looks great with this outfit.
-Finally, cute ankle boots and a layered necklace finish the look.
+Taking a cue from the American folk style of the ’70s, pair your jeans with a shawl with a bold pattern.
+Shawls and ponchos are my favorite fashion trends from the decade, and instantly make any outfit so much more cozy.

 What’s your opinion on ’70s fashion?

 Are you a fan of ’70s fashion?
 What are your favorite looks of the decade?
 Which of these 1970s inspired outfits is your favorite?
 Tell me what you think in the comments.

 Editor’s note: This post was originally published in 2016; it was completely updated and revamped in 2019 with new photos, outfit sets, and information.